K-Tribble/CompPhys/README.md

 # Run main executable
 ./build/main

-# Run tests (if configured in Makefile)
+# Build and run all tests
 make test

+# Build and run the anharmonic oscillator PIMC example
+make anharmonic
+./build/anharmonic
 ```

+Other Make targets are `run`, `clean`, `rebuild`, and `count`.

 ### Compiler Flags
 - `-std=c++20` - C++20 standard
-- `-O3` - Optimization level 3 for production performance
+- `-O2` - Optimization level used by the Makefile
 - `-Wall -Wextra` - All warnings enabled for code quality
 - `-Iinclude` - Include directory specification